 The question is which stand will work best for your application.
-While there are a variety of makes and models out there to choose from, I'll discuss a few of Savage Universal's products.
+While there are a variety of makes and models out there to choose from, I’ll discuss a few of Savage Universal’s stands.

 What Are Your Options?

-On that day when I was struggling to prop up a sheet in the wind, I would have been overjoyed to have one of Savage’s Port-A-Stands.
-This portable, lightweight stand (weighing only 12 pounds) goes just about anywhere.
-It folds up easily and fits into a 44” long carrying case for easy transport to your location shoots.
+On that day when I was struggling to prop up a sheet in the wind, I would have been overjoyed to have a Savage Port-A-Stand.
+This portable, lightweight stand (weighing just 17 pounds) goes just about anywhere.
+It folds up easily and fits into a 52” long carrying case for easy transport to your location shoots.

-The Port-A-Stand is a generous 10’ 6” wide and 8’ 10” high, meaning it can accommodate seamless paper or fabric backgrounds up to 107” wide.
-Even though the stand is light for easy toting, it’s strong enough to handle paper rolls and even 5’ x 12’ vinyl backdrops.
-You can also use the two individual stands as light stands when needed.
+The Port-A-Stand is a generous 10′ 7″ wide and 9′ 7″ high, meaning it can accommodate seamless paper or fabric backgrounds up to 107” wide.
+Even though the stand is light for easy toting, it’s strong enough to handle paper rolls and even vinyl backdrops.
+You can also use the two individual upright stands as traditional light stands when needed.
 With an unobtrusive matte black finish, the Port-A-Stand is the perfect solution for shooting on location.

 An excellent choice for budget-minded photographers or anyone looking for an economical support is Savage’s Economy Stand.
 This lightweight stand also works well as a backup for your main unit.
 No tools are required to assemble so setup time is minimal.

 The Economy Stand is designed to be used with either seamless paper, muslin, or other lightweight photo backgrounds.
-The stand is adjustable up to 9’6” wide and 7’9” high, big enough for shooting full-length portraits without taking up a large amount of room.
+The stand is adjustable up to 10′ wide and 8′ tall, big enough for shooting full-length portraits without taking up a large amount of room.

 Multiple Polevault Stand

 For the utmost versatility, Savage offers a Multiple Polevault Stand which can hold up to three rolls of 107” wide paper (or one roll of 140” paper).
-It will adjust from 5’3” to 9’7” high and from 60” to 152” wide.
-It’s a very strong stand - strong enough for a variety of backdrops - yet only weighs 15 pounds.
+It will adjust from 5’3” to 9’4” high and from 60” to 151” wide.
+It’s a very strong stand – strong enough for a variety of backdrops and only weighs 33 pounds.

 The Multiple Polevault Stand is perfect for photographers who want the ease of having three different colors of seamless paper immediately available.
 Don’t like the way that white background looks with your subject?
 Simply roll up the white and pull down the red, or whatever color you have on hand, to try a different look.
 It doesn’t get any easier than that!